Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

-We adopt a simplified model for how energy is added to these stellar envelopes by an outgoing shock launched following the collapse of the core.
-The physics of shock energy deposition in failed supernovae is complex.
-It depends not just on outward shock propagation through the infalling stellar material \cite{Coughlin2018,2018ApJ...863..158C}, but also on the time-dependence of collapse of the core into a proto-neutron star \cite{Fernandez2018}, and on possible flow reversal and feedback from innefficient accretion onto a newly formed compact object\cite{2014MNRAS.439.4011G,2016ApJ...827...40G}\cite{Antoni2022,Antoni2023}.
-The full scope of these theoretical considerations adds a level of specificity beyond the scope of our study.
-For qualitative purposes, we examine a model in which kinetic energy is added to stellar layers following a simple, power-law prescription, as adopted by Quataert \& Kasen (2012)\cite{Quataert2012},
+We adopt a simplified model of energy injection into these stellar envelopes by an outgoing shock, launched following the collapse of the core.
+The physics of shock energy deposition in failed SNe depends on factors including: the outward shock propagation through the infalling stellar material \cite{Coughlin2018,2018ApJ...863..158C}, the time-dependence of collapse of the core into a proto-neutron star \cite{Fernandez2018}, and on possible flow reversal and feedback from innefficient accretion onto a forming compact object\cite{2014MNRAS.439.4011G,2016ApJ...827...40G}\cite{Antoni2022,Antoni2023}.
+For qualitative comparison, we examine a model in which a given kinetic energy $E_{\rm sh}$ is added to stellar layers following a simple, power-law prescription \cite{Quataert2012}: